 Lead is an incredibly versatile material, and aside from being used as an additive in paint it was the primary material for domestic and commercial plumbing for centuries.
 The same knowledge that spelled the end of lead-based paint in the 1970s also stopped the material from being used to make pipes, so no new buildings utilise lead-based plumbing today.
 That said, a high proportion of old buildings still contain lead piping, a fact we need to be conscious of when conducting Building surveys and Dilapidations surveys here in the UK.

 Pressed wood panelling

-Pressed wood panelling was extremely popular in commercial offices and even many homes throughout the ‘70s, but the material has mercifully slipped out of fashion in the years since.
+Pressed wood panelling was extremely popular in commercial offices and even many homes throughout the 1970s, but the material has mercifully slipped out of fashion in the years since.
 As well as looking desperately dated, many pressed wood products contain urea-formaldehyde resin – a highly toxic product associated with respiratory problems and perhaps even cancer.
 Modern pressed wood products are strictly regulated to reduce the risk of formaldehyde exposure to humans.

 As you can appreciate, even many newer buildings can contain dangerous substances, such as the five mentioned above, that must be carefully handled when commercial properties are surveyed here in the UK.
-Contact us to arrange a building survey or dilapidation survey of your commercial property – we know exactly what we’re looking for and will ensure that your business remains safe and compliant throughout the process.
+Contact us to arrange an asbestos survey, building survey or dilapidation survey of your commercial property – we know exactly what we’re looking for and will ensure that your business remains safe and compliant throughout the process.